stfc/PSyclone/examples/gocean/eg5/extract/README.md

          -opsy psy.f90 -oalg alg.f90 test.x90
 ```

-This will also create two driver files, but because of #644 the
+This will also create two driver files, which can read the corresponding
-driver will not compile.
+output files, call the kernel, and verify that the same output values are
+computed.

 ## Running
 When running the program, you should see: